GavinKemp69/dnd-notes/Session Notes/Session 1-2.md

 City- Aheely

 We've been hired to do a job by the golden vault.
-Our handler is Meera Raheer.
+Our handler is [[Meera Raheer]].

 Golden Vault- Practical organisation committed to the greater good.